ekernf01/ggrn/docs/reference.md

 ### GGRN software reference

-Our implementation of the [grammar of gene regulatory networks](https://github.com/ekernf01/ggrn/blob/main/docs/GGRN.md) is used by constructing a GRN object, then calling its `fit` and `predict` methods.
-Most of the GGRN args are passed to `ggrn.api.GRN.fit()`, but `network` and `feature_extraction` are passed to the constructor `ggrn.api.GRN()`.
+This package is our implementation of the [grammar of gene regulatory networks](https://github.com/ekernf01/ggrn/blob/main/docs/GGRN.md).
+To make sense of this, please read that first.
+To use ggrn, you can construct a GRN object, then call its `fit` and `predict` methods.
+Most of the GGRN args are passed to `ggrn.api.GRN.fit()`, but `network` and `feature_extraction` are passed to the constructor `ggrn.api.GRN()`, and `prediction_timescale` is passed to `predict`.

-Many of the combinations that can be specified in GGRN either make no sense, or would be very complex to implement.
-The current software offers only subsets of features.
-These are implemented via several separate backends.

-##### Three idiosyncracies

-- With apologies, the `method` arg of the `grn.fit` is currently used to specify both the backend AND, within backend #1, it is used to specify the regression method.
+The implementation uses several separate backends.
+With apologies, the `method` arg of the `grn.fit` is currently used to specify both the backend AND, within backend #1, it is used to specify the regression method.
 In the future we hope to replace it with two separate args, `backend` and `regression_method`, but this may break backwards compatibility.
 Where `regression_method` is mentioned below, it currently corresponds to the `method` arg of `GRN.fit`.
-- The `network` arg expects a LightNetwork object from our [network loader package](https://github.com/ekernf01/pereggrn_networks).
-If you have your own network data, you can make a LightNetwork object from a pandas dataframe or a parquet file.
-- When you call `ggrn.api.predict()`, the arg `predictions_metadata` will be passed through to the predict method of your selected backend, except beforehand, `prediction_timescale` will be cartesian-producted with it, yielding one additional column in `predictions_metadata` called "prediction_timescale".
-To maintain DRY, any representation of `prediction_timescale` outside `predictions_metadata` should be ignored by individual backends.

 #### Backend 1: steady state